Self-catering Lodges and Cottages – Nidderdale, Yorkshire Dales

 The cottages are part of the main farmhouse and can each sleep 2 people in comfort.

-Local market towns and villages are close by, as well as the Yorkshire Dales National Park and many well-known places of interest.
+The village of Summerbridge, 1/2 a mile away has many amenities such as general stores, a pub and cafe while other local market towns and villages are close by, as well as the Yorkshire Dales National Park and many well-known places of interest.
 Larger towns such as Harrogate, Ripon, Skipton and York are all easily accessible and offer additional attractions.
 If you want to expore by foot, bike or car we are perfectly situated to take advantage of what the area offers.